Hesam-Eskandari/tech-school/csharp/level-1.md

     }
     ```

-  - If the statement is only one line, then you can omit the curly
+  - If the statement is only one line, then you can omit the curly braces
-    braces
   - You can run a foreach loop over characters of a string

 ### While loop:
 - It only has condition clause
 - It checks the condition before running each loop
-- It stay in the loop as long as the condition is true
+- It stays in the loop as long as the condition is true
-- The initialization clause should be outside and before the hail loop
+- The initialization clause should be outside and before the while loop
 - The iteration clause should be inside the while loop statements
 - Syntax:
   ```